Back to main

 Automated Accounting Systems and Other Tools to Support Growth

-If you’re concerned about the growth of your organization, it’s only natural to focus on topics like membership recruitment and retention, marketing efforts, and ramping up your presence on social media.
+Suppose you’re concerned about the growth of your organization.
+In that case, it’s only natural to focus on topics like membership recruitment and retention, marketing efforts, and ramping up your presence on social media.

 Integrate technology across your organization

-One of the most important priorities for most organizations is to make sure their various systems can talk with each other.
+One of the most important priorities for most organizations is ensuring their various systems can talk with each other.
 Most associations have some combination of core systems, usually beginning with accounting, Association Management Systems (AMS), and Customer Relationship Management (CRM), and sometimes extending to automated accounting systems and other solutions.
-Often these systems have been acquired and developed incrementally over the course of years, and in some cases they interact effectively enough.
+Often these systems have been acquired and developed incrementally over the course of years, and in some cases, they interact effectively enough.
 But in other instances, there are disconnects and incompatibilities.
-When systems are unable to talk with each other effectively, it can mean rework, errors, and worst of all, poor-quality member service.
+When systems cannot talk with each other effectively, it can mean rework, errors, and poor-quality member service.

 Reducing the need for paper documentation

-A technology solution that can deliver real value for your members and partners is to automate aspects of your accounting system — in particular, your accounts payable function.
+A technology solution that can deliver real value for your members and partners is automating aspects of your accounting system — particularly your accounts payable function.
+That can free up staff time so that they can focus on solving more complex problems that members are having related to payments or reporting.
 Transitioning to automated accounting systems can help you move toward a paperless (or nearly paperless) process for documentation and online bill payment.
-That can free up staff time so that they can focus on solving more complex problems that members are having related to payments or reporting.

-While your bank may be able to provide partial solutions, in many cases the supporting documentation doesn’t automatically transfer to your internal accounting software.
+While your bank may be able to provide partial solutions, in many cases, the supporting documentation doesn’t automatically transfer to your internal accounting software.
 More effective solutions essentially come with their own bill management and payment lifecycle, creating audit trails at the same time they’re generating payments.
-The solutions also provide staff in operating units greater visibility into their own budgets, while effectively safeguarding your organization’s assets.
+The solutions also provide staff in operating units greater visibility into their budgets while safeguarding your organization’s assets.

 Cloud-based and SaaS solutions

-Another area you may want to look into is moving to a cloud-based and or Software-as-a-Service (SaaS) system.
-This trend has been developing for some time, but it’s becoming increasingly important — especially in terms of data security.
+Another area to look into is moving to a cloud-based and Software-as-a-Service (SaaS) system.
+This trend has been developing for some time, but it’s becoming increasingly important — especially regarding data security.
 In the past, some associations were able to operate with systems that lagged behind the most recent software release.
-Unfortunately, the increasing incidence of hacking and ransomware attacks makes it more important than ever to keep your system up-to-date.
+Unfortunately, the increasing incidence of hacking and ransomware attacks makes keeping your system up-to-date more critical than ever.
 Cloud-based systems can address this need automatically.

 A few additional words of advice

 When it comes to technology, it pays to question everything and be open to change.
-With the variety of automated accounting systems and specialized tools on the market today, you almost certainly have options today that you haven’t considered before.
+With the various automated accounting systems and specialized tools on the market today, you almost certainly have options you haven’t considered before.

 Time to get growing?

-For more information and insight increasing member engagement, feel free to contact Vault Consulting.
+For more information and insight on increasing member engagement, contact Vault Consulting.

 Catherine Robbins, CPA, CGMA